PunitTak2005/DSA-Practicals/README.md

 3.Make your changes and submit a pull request.

 📬 Contact
-Name: Punit Tak
+1.Name: Punit Tak
-Email: punittak2005@gmail.com
+2.Email: punittak2005@gmail.com
-GitHub: PunitTak2005
+3.GitHub: PunitTak2005
-LinkedIn: Punit Tak
+4.LinkedIn: Punit Tak

 ⭐ Star this repository to show your support and keep track of updates!